BellaIngenue/bellaingenue.github.io/docs/schoolwork/schildren/cogs108.md

 *Image 2: A Bar Graph to Show Traffic Mean Counts by County of CA*
 ![ ](/assets/images/Map.png)

-*Image 3: A Geographic Heat Map to Show Median AQI Counts by County of CA*

 ## Have any questions, comments, or concerns?